Loading…

 the edge. [red] colours the arrow; [flow] animates it as a live data flow:

-travelling dots on a solid line, marching dashes on a dashed one.
-For an
+travelling dots on a solid line, marching dashes on a dashed one;

 User -> Payments: charge card [red]